 And the views?

-But there’s one view that outdoes them all–one of my most favorite views in the world!
+But there’s one view that out-does them all–one of my most favorite sights in the world!

 We just arrived in Edinburgh and were getting out of the car, when it started to rain!
 How was that for timing?